CV tips

 • Use clear headings and a consistent font.

-• Avoid long blocks of text; use bullet points where possible.
+• Avoid large blocks of text; use bullet points where possible.

 • Limit your CV to a maximum of two pages.